 As an example of this, NASCAR teams take dozens of shocks to the track but only a couple pair of springs.
+Single adjustable shocks are standard on Stage 2 and Stage 4 which will allow you to fine tune your ride comfort and handling of your car.
 Stage 3 and Stage 5 have single adjustable shocks that are also standard.